 When you capture a lead, what if you could nurture them from being vaguely interested to becoming a serious buyer… on autopilot?
 That’s what a well-crafted funnel can do – gradually turn leads into customers 24/7, with little to no involvement from you or your sales team.

-Your whiteboard animation video can become an entry point to said marketing funnel.
+Your whiteboard and cartoon animation video can become an entry point to said marketing funnel.
 Now let’s discuss what you can do afterwards to make sure that as many viewers as possible become your customers.

 How to apply it: